27 Warehouse Labor Cost Statistics for eCommerce Stores

 10. Inventory carrying costs consume 20-30% of inventory value annually

-Direct-to-consumer fulfillment averages $3.18 per order for pick and pack services in 2024, up from $2.97 in 2023.
+Direct-to-consumer fulfillment averaged $3.18 USD per order for pick and pack services in 2024, up from $2.97 USD in 2023.
 This per-order cost directly impacts contribution margins and must be factored into pricing strategies and profitability calculations.
 Higher order values help absorb these fixed fulfillment costs more effectively, making average order value optimization a critical lever for eCommerce profitability improvement.

-Business-to-business fulfillment commands higher fees at $4.79 per order in 2024, reflecting the more complex handling requirements and documentation needs of wholesale transactions.
+Business-to-business fulfillment commanded $4.79 USD per order in 2024, reflecting the more complex handling requirements and documentation needs of wholesale transactions.
 This 50% premium over B2C rates requires careful consideration when evaluating omnichannel distribution strategies.
 Companies serving both consumer and business customers must maintain accurate cost allocation to ensure pricing reflects actual fulfillment expenses.

-Each product return costs an average of $3.95 to process at the warehouse level, excluding shipping expenses and restocking labor required to return items to sellable inventory.
-With eCommerce return rates ranging from 20-30%, this cost accumulates rapidly and can significantly erode profit margins on lower-priced items.
+Each product return cost an average of $3.95 USD in 2024 to process, excluding shipping expenses and restocking labor required to return items to sellable inventory.
+With eCommerce return rates ranging from 20-30% for apparel and peaking above 40% during major sales events, this cost accumulates rapidly and can significantly erode profit margins on lower-priced items.
 Implementing quality product descriptions and sizing guidance helps reduce return rates while improving customer satisfaction scores.

 Strategies for Optimizing Warehouse Labor Efficiency

-Inbound freight processing costs $40.79 per hour on average for receiving operations, making efficient dock scheduling and vendor compliance critical for cost control.
+Inbound freight processing cost $40.79 USD per hour on average for receiving operations in 2024, making efficient dock scheduling and vendor compliance critical for cost control.
 Poorly coordinated deliveries create bottlenecks that increase labor hours required for receiving activities.
 Implementing appointment scheduling systems and vendor scorecards helps minimize receiving time and associated labor expenses while improving inventory accuracy.

-Warehouses charge an average of $20.37 per pallet monthly for storage services, combining facility costs with the labor required for inventory management and organization activities.
+Warehouses charged an average of $20.37 USD per pallet monthly for storage services in 2024, combining facility costs with the labor required for inventory management and organization activities.
 This ongoing expense compounds the importance of inventory velocity optimization and demand forecasting accuracy.
 ECommerce brands that accurately predict demand can minimize storage duration and associated labor costs while maintaining adequate stock levels.

-New fulfillment partnerships require average setup fees of $385 to cover system integration, product cataloging, and initial training labor.
+New fulfillment partnerships required average setup fees of $385 USD in 2024 to cover system integration, product cataloging, and initial training labor.
 While this one-time cost appears modest, it represents only a fraction of the true transition costs including operational learning curves and potential service disruptions.
 Businesses should factor in total transition expenses when evaluating fulfillment partner changes to ensure projected savings justify implementation investments.

-Ongoing account management services cost $236.67 per month on average, covering dedicated support personnel, reporting, and relationship management activities.
+Ongoing account management services cost an average of $236 USD per month in 2024, covering dedicated support personnel, reporting, and relationship management activities.
 This expense provides value through improved communication and issue resolution speed, though it requires evaluation against self-service alternatives.
 Companies with complex fulfillment requirements or high support needs often find dedicated account management delivers positive ROI through reduced errors and faster problem resolution.

 Recruitment and Retention Challenges in Warehouse Labor